IBM LAWSUIT ALERT: Levi & Kors - GuruFocus.com

 PR Newswire

-NEW YORK,, Feb.
-23, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in International Business Machines Corporation ("IBM" or the "Company") (NYSE: IBM) of a class action securities lawsuit.
+NEW YORK, March 2, 2023 /PRNewswire/ -- Levi & Korsinsky, LLP notifies investors in International Business Machines Corporation ("IBM" or the "Company") (NYSE: IBM) of a class action securities lawsuit.

 CLASS DEFINITION: The lawsuit seeks to recover losses on behalf of IBM investors who were adversely affected by alleged securities fraud between January 18, 2018 and October 16, 2018.
 Follow the link below to get more information and be contacted by a member of our team: